VuThanhLam124/nav2_ws/README.md

 # Project Description
 ## Overview:
-This project integrates SICNav—a framework providing safe navigation building blocks—with ROS2 NAV2 via Nav2_PYIF.
-The system is designed for TurtleBot3 in a Gazebo simulation environment, aiming to achieve safe and effective navigation using reinforcement learning techniques.
+This project integrates SICNav (Safe Interactive Crowd Navigation) with ROS2 NAV2 using Nav2_PYIF to enable safe and reinforcement learning-based navigation for TurtleBot3 in a Gazebo simulation.
+SICNav provides various modules—such as those for crowd simulation and safety functions—allowing you to build custom controllers.
+However, the current setup does not yet integrate specific modules like DWA, CAMPc, or RL_nav.
+You are expected to develop your own controller in ~/sicnav_controller/sicnav_controller that leverages SICNav’s building blocks to process sensor data (from LiDAR and/or camera) and generate safe velocity commands.

 ## Key Features: